Salik-Rasheed/CODSOFT/README.md

 ## 📌 Note

-Each task is organized in its own folder with separate code and README file.
+Each task is organized in its own folder with separate code

 ---